Dogway/AutoHotkey-Scripts/README.md

 ## EditList fcpxml to Trims

-Converts DaVinci Resolve .fcpxml cut edit file to Avisynth legible Trims() It works for cuts, but not for logos, and probably either for Fades
+Converts DaVinci Resolve .fcpxml cut edit file to Avisynth legible Trims() It works for cuts, but not for logos, and probably either for Fades.

-## Make Folder and Move clipboard over (F4)
+## Make Folder and Move clipboard content over (F4)

-Creates a folder and moves copied files (files in clipboard) to new folder
+Creates a folder and moves files in the clipboard to the folder.

 ## Timer Alarm (GUI)

-Simple Visual and Audio alarm
+Simple Visual and Audio alarm.